QueNerguy/WikiQuedia/content/I Notes/Differential Calculus I/First Order Ordinary Differential Equations.md

 The *goal* of solving differential equations is to eliminate the differentials and solve for the differentiated variable.
-So if we encounter $dy$ in an equation, we would try to create an equation that has no differential $dy$, only $y$.<br>There are **two types** of *first order* ordinary differential equations.
+So if we encounter $dy$ in an equation, we wish to find the expression of just $y$, so we can write the equations like we are used to, as some form
+$$
+y = f(x)
+$$
+There are **two types** of *first order* ordinary differential equations.
 1. ***[Separable Ordinary Differential Equations](#1.%20Separable%20Equations)***
 2. ***[Linear Ordinary Differential Equations](#2.%20Linear%20Equations)***